 This new vision led to our new name, Homeless Solutions, Inc. Homeless Solutions has strengthened its commitment to completing the continuum of care for the homeless from shelter to independent housing.
-Our goal, through Housing Development, a separate division of HSI, is to increase the supply of affordable housing through construction, renovation and advocacy for low- and moderate-income people.
+Our goal, through Housing Development, a separate division of HSI, is to increase the supply of housing people can afford through construction, renovation and advocacy for low- and moderate-income people.

 Homes People Can Afford

 - 2004 – Our first housing development project, the Jean Street Apartments, 15 units of low-income rentals in Morris Township, were completed in the spring of 2004.
 The Apartments are “service enriched,” offering social work support to tenant families.

-- 2006 – HSI opened four apartments of affordable housing in Roxbury Township.
+- 2006 – We opened four apartments of affordable housing in Roxbury Township.

 - 2008 – In October, we opened the Abbett Avenue Apartments, an award winning affordable apartment development with 12 energy-efficient homes in Morristown.

-- 2009 – In January, HSI renovated an existing structure on Abbett Avenue in Morristown and created two environmentally friendly, two bedroom apartments for families.
+- 2009 – In January, we renovated an existing structure on Abbett Avenue in Morristown and created two environmentally friendly, two bedroom apartments for families.

 - 2010 – In February, we opened four additional, energy efficient one bedroom apartments on Harrison Street in Morristown.

-- 2011 – In September, HSI opened ten affordable, environmentally friendly apartments in Washington Township.
+- 2011 – In September, we opened ten affordable, environmentally friendly apartments in Washington Township.
 It would later become the first LEED Platinum certified (highest rating) multifamily development of any kind, market or affordable, in Morris County.

 - 2012 – Continuing our neighborhood revitalization efforts, in August, we converted a property in foreclosure on Abbett Avenue in Morristown into two fully renovated, green, one bedroom apartments.

-- 2013 – In May, we opened six, energy efficient apartments on MLK Avenue in Morristown for low income households avoiding or emerging from homelessness.
+- 2013 – In May, we opened six, energy efficient apartments on MLK Avenue in Morristown for low-income households avoiding or emerging from homelessness.
 Also in May, we merged with and assumed management and responsibility for The Mt.
-Kemble Home in order to keep this housing available for older women in our community.
-A multi-phase, $1.5 million renovation was completed in 2016.
+Kemble Home.